• kyrylo a year ago

 I haven't done any AI with Ruby, but from what I saw, the ecosystem is lacking support of good libraries.

-• correlator 6 months ago
+• correlator a year ago

 This is a great point.
 I often ask LLMs which coding language they are most proficient in, and Python is the most typical response.
 This has makes me want to write more Python.

-• hansvm 6 months ago
+• hansvm a year ago

 Keep in mind, LLMs can't introspect.
 They integrate your prompt with their training data.